rousso1/scss-root-selectors/README.md

 ###Motivation
 ---
-* Given a simple component css with some nesting:
+Given a simple component CSS with some nesting:

 ```scss
 .comp-root-selector {